Steps to Repair Your Credit as a Couple

-If you're in a relationship, chances are you've merged a lot of things together; and if you're married, you've merged just about everything else.
+If you're married, you have probably gone through the process of merging his and her belongs all together.
 But credit history is not among them.
 Many new couples assume that a new, merged credit report is created after they get married.
 Not true.
 Even if you're married, your spouse's individual credit history cannot be merged with yours.

 Building a financial future together can be challenging for even the most like-minded couples.
 But when newly married partners have different credit histories, blending finances can be difficult and, in some cases, even unwise.
 That said, if you plan on making major purchases together, you are not immune to the consequences of your significant other's bad credit.
 If their credit is poor, even the best of credit on your part won't be enough to garner you the best interest rates on loans you'd like to take on together.
 In fact, you may not be able to qualify for joint financing at all.